leafspark/AutoGGUF/README.md

 View the list of supported languages at [AutoGGUF/wiki/Installation#configuration](https://github.com/leafspark/AutoGGUF/wiki/Installation#configuration) (LLM translated, except for English).

-More languages will be updated as soon as possible!
+Languages will be updated as soon as possible after an update, or as a part of the update.

-To use a specific language, set the `AUTOGGUF_LANGUAGE` environment variable to one of the listed language codes (note: some languages may not be fully supported yet, those will fall back to English).
+To use a specific language, set the `AUTOGGUF_LANGUAGE` environment variable to one of the listed language codes (note: some languages may not be fully supported yet, in which the UI elements will fall back to English).

 ## Issues

 - Some inconsistent logging and signal handling
-- Missing or duplicated translations
+- Missing or duplicated translations (priority)
 - Buggy/incomplete API interfaces
+- Code review and formatting (priority)

 ## Planned Features